Bad Pharma: Chapter 1: "Missing Data"

 In "Missing Data," Goldacre argues that the clinical trials undertaken by drug companies routinely reach conclusions favourable to the company.
 For example, in a 2007 journal article published in PLOS Medicine, researchers studied every published trial on statins, drugs prescribed to reduce cholesterol levels.
 In the 192 trials they looked at, industry-funded trials were 20 times more likely to produce results that favoured the drug.

 He writes that these positive results are achieved in a number of ways.
 Sometimes the industry-sponsored studies are flawed by design (for example by comparing the new drug to an existing drug at an inadequate dose), and sometimes patients are selected to make a positive result more likely.
-In addition, the data is analysed as the trial progresses.
+In addition, the data are analysed as the trial progresses.
 If the trial seems to be producing negative data it is stopped prematurely and the results are not published, or if it is producing positive data it may be stopped early so that longer-term effects are not examined.
 He writes that this publication bias, where negative results remain unpublished, is endemic within medicine and academia.
 As a consequence, he argues, doctors may have no idea what the effects are of the drugs they prescribe.

 An example he gives of the difficulty of obtaining missing data from drug companies is that of oseltamivir (Tamiflu), manufactured by Roche to reduce the complications of bird flu.
 Governments spent billions of pounds stockpiling this, based in large part on a meta-analysis that was funded by the industry.
 Bad Pharma charts the efforts of independent researchers, particularly Tom Jefferson of the Cochrane Collaboration Respiratory Group, to gain access to information about the drug.